By Joshua Windham

 The bizarre result is that Indiana doctors are now permitted to write prescriptions for virtually all medical devices and substances as long as they meet the standard of care in their areas of practice—but they could be penalized and even lose their license if they use Visibly to prescribe corrective lenses.

 There is no health or safety justification for this carve-out.
 Visibly, like all other telehealth technologies, is just a tool doctors can incorporate (or not) into their practices.
 Ophthalmologists across the country have decided to use that tool, consistent with the standard of care in their field, to make life easier for patients.
 There is no reason why they cannot be trusted to do so in Indiana, too.

-But banning doctors from using Visibly’s technology was never intended to protect patients.
-In 2016, Visibly teamed up with IJ to challenge a similar ban down in South Carolina—a ban also pushed by brick-and-mortar optometrists.
-While that lawsuit is ongoing, internal documents from the optometry lobby reveal a nationwide campaign designed to shut down Visibly for one reason only: to protect their bottom lines.
+But banning doctors from using Visibly’s technology was never meant to protect patients.
+In 2016, Visibly teamed up with IJ to challenge a similar ban in South Carolina that was also pushed by brick-and-mortar optometrists.
+Although that lawsuit is ongoing, internal documents from the optometry lobby reveal a nationwide campaign designed to shut down Visibly for one reason only: to protect optometrists’ bottom lines.

-Now, Visibly is taking the fight for economic liberty to Indiana.
-The state Constitution protects innovators’ right to earn an honest living and forbids legislators from handing out special protection to favored business groups.
+Now, Visibly and IJ are taking the fight for economic liberty to Indiana.
+The state constitution protects innovators’ right to earn an honest living and forbids legislators from handing out special protections to favored business groups.
 Visibly’s lawsuit, which challenges Indiana’s protectionist ban on its technology, simply asks Indiana courts to stand up for these principles.
 Because at the end of the day, it’s doctors and patients—not lawmakers or special interest groups—who should be deciding which new technologies to adopt.